Habet/datamotus.github.io/_posts/2019-10-30-Weighted-Least-Squares.md

 Introduction
 ============

-Nowadays, having a business implies awning a website.
+Nowadays, having a business implies օwning a website.
 The primary aim of a website is to provide information, which is crucial in the modern business world.
 Suppose a website owner aims at increasing the number of visitors in order to have more views, sales or popularity.
 To achieve